Sidhuharp97/stat-programs-website/content/tutorials/spatial_workshop/_index.md

 **R**

 You will need a recent version of R, available free through the [Comprehensive R Archive Network](https://cran.r-project.org/) (CRAN).
-While this is sufficient for running R scripts, You may also find it helpful to use RStudio, which provides a nice graphical user interface for R. T RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
+While this is sufficient for running R scripts, You may also find it helpful to use RStudio, which provides a nice graphical user interface for R. RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
 Additionally, there are several package to download:

-{{< cta cta_text="check R requirements" cta_link="prep_work" >}}
+{{< cta cta_text="check your system" cta_link="prep_work" >}}

 **SAS**